How to Buy Wholesale for Resale: Everything You Need to Know in 2022

 - How long has your company been operational?

-- Do you sell products directly to the consumer?
+- Do you sell products directly to consumers?

-- Is it possible to buy samples before I make a purchase order?
+- Can I buy samples before I make a purchase?

-- What is your return policy for any damaged items within my order?
+- What is your return policy for any damaged items within an order?

 - What happens if my order arrives late?